 One unintended result of the NRA was that the rule that said workers could be a part of a union sounded to some people like a rule that said workers had to be in a union.
 In industries that had never seen labor unions, such as oil or rubber, workers tried to get help from groups that would help them form unions.
 The Communist Party used this chance to help in the hope of getting people to like them.
 The number of strikes (when workers refuse to work) doubled between 1932 and 1934, with over 1.5 million workers going on strike in 1934 alone.
 Many of these strikes ended when workers died in fighting with the police or with replacement workers.

 These fights showed a problem with FDR’s ideas.
-His plans to fix short-term problems did not fix class inequities that left workers exposed to poor working conditions, low pay, long hours, and little protection.
-For many workers, life on the job was not much better than life as an unemployed American.
-New Deal programs may have put men back to work and gave them help, but the problems in the system needed more attention.
+His plans to fix short-term problems did not fix bigger, long-term problems like differences between the rich and poor, and problems many workers faced like low pay, long hours, and little protection.
+For many workers, life at work was not much better than life without a job.
+New Deal programs may have put men back to work and gave them help, but the problems in the system needed to be fixed.

 Primary Source: Photograph